-- There are two types of non-controlling interest: direct non controlling interest and another is Indirect non controlling interest.
+- There are two types of non-controlling interest: direct non-controlling interest and another is Indirect non-controlling interest.

 Criteria for Non-Controlling Interest

 In general, non-controlling interest, also known as Minority, Interest holders hold less than 50% stake in the company; sometimes, it can be even lesser than 30%-20%.
-Therefore they are not allowed to take any high-level decision.
+Therefore they are not allowed to make any high-level decisions.
 Minority Interest holders are also known for claiming the interest of the outside shareholders of a subsidiary.
 The holding company does not wholly own some parts of the subsidiary, and thus the net income of that part comes under Minority interest, also known as Non-controlling Interest.
 Hence Minority Interest is shown separately in the Balance sheet of the company.
-Minority interest holders get their share as per the % controlling in the company.
+Minority interest holders get their share as per the % controlling the company.